cloudmesh-community/book/chapters/class/e516-syllabus-table.md

 Legend markings

 * Class released :white_check_mark: |
 * Class under development :o:

 :o: Warning the dates may change not yet correct.

 * Semester Start for this class 01/07
-* Semester end for this class 05/03, all assignmrents are due 2 weeks before semester end.
+* Semester end for this class 05/03, all assignments are due 2 weeks before semester end.

 ## Proposed Lecture Timeline